100+ community members show up to meeting about Highway 90 growth

 Councilman Danny Hardee said council is looking to put an Horry County Fire Rescue Station somewhere in the area of Highway 90 and Highway 22, but said a specific location won’t be announced for a couple of weeks.

-“How much money money as homeowners do we have to pay to stop the flooding on Highway 90?” one resident asked.
+“We’ve heard the vote that council just put forth, expecting us to pay more money for flood control,” one resident said.
+“How much more as homeowners do we have to pay?
+How much more do we have to pay to stop the flooding on Highway 90?”

 Representative Tim McGinnis said “we send too much money to Columbia and get too little back.
 That’s going to change.”